HongruZhao/HongruZhao.github.io/README.md

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`

 # Maintenance
+# Updating your CV on the site

+1. Save the latest PDF of your curriculum vitae as `files/CV.pdf`.
+This URL (`https://hongruzhao.github.io/files/CV.pdf`) is linked from the About page.
+2. If you want to keep older versions around, you can leave the dated filenames (for example, `CV2025Nov.pdf`) alongside `CV.pdf` without changing any links.

+# Maintenance

 Bug reports and feature requests to the template  should be [submitted via GitHub](https://github.com/academicpages/academicpages.github.io/issues/new/choose).
 For questions concerning how to style the template, please feel free to start a [new discussion on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).